liquid-rocketry-illinois/RCP-Host/RCP.md

 This packet class is a request for the state of a stepper motor.
 This command contains one additional byte, making the total packet length 2.
 The additional byte encodes only the stepper motor ID to read from.
 The first 2 bits of this byte are unused, and the remaining 6 bits encode the solenoid ID.
-The host should respond with the appropriate data packet.
+The target should respond with the appropriate data packet.

 ---
 The remaining class codes are currently undefined, and can be used for future expansions.

 ## Data Packets

-These packets are used to communicate state information from the host to the controller.
+These packets are used to communicate state information from the target to the host.
 Data logging packets begin with a header byte and a class byte like control packets, but class byte values indicate different functions than class bytes in a control packet.
 The class byte represents these data options: